Future Everything Singapore - Sara Watson

 - Senior Analyst covering connectivity and technology at Insider Intelligence with a focus on privacy, data, and policy

 - Published in The Atlantic, Wired, and The Washington Post

 - Bridging industry, academia, and policy

 Play Video View Fees

-She was recently a research fellow at the Tow Center for Digital Journalism at Columbia University.
-She holds an MSc in the Social Science of the Internet with distinction from the Oxford Internet Institute, where her award-winning thesis examined the personal data practices of the Quantified Self community.
+Her intersectional work bridges industry, academia, and policy.
+She began her career as an analyst at the Gartner Research Board, synthesizing the implications of trends in enterprise technology for Fortune 500 CIOs.
+She has been a fellow at the Berkman Klein Center for Internet and Society at Harvard University and was a research fellow at the Tow Center for Digital Journalism at Columbia University.
+She holds an MSc in the Social Science of the Internet from the Oxford Internet Institute, where her award-winning thesis examined the personal data practices of the Quantified Self community.
 She graduated from Harvard College magna cum laude with a joint degree in English and American literature and film studies.
-Her interdisciplinary work continues to draw from media studies, science and technology studies, anthropology, and literature.
+Her interdisciplinary work draws from media studies, science and technology studies, anthropology, and literature.

-Wearable tech and the Quantified Self: What consumers do with data, and what we can learn about making data accessible and manageable for users.
+Wearables and the Quantified Self: What consumers do with data, and what we can learn about making data accessible and manageable for users.